 - Income verifications provided by applicants that do not currently support historical earnings with the same employer (e.g. less hours worked, less overtime, less bonus, declining self-employment income, etc.) must be carefully reviewed to determine appropriate calculations. - Verified changes of income amounts or sources in the ensuing 12 months must be documented.
-Examples include, but are not limited to, pending retirement, resignation tendered, documented raise that will occur prior to loan closing, etc. - When an income source will not be received for the entire year, the amount anticipated to be received within the ensuing 12 months must continue to be included in annual income unless excluded under 7 CFR 3555.152(b)(5).
-Examples include, but are not limited to, child support, alimony, maintenance, Social Security, etc. Annual income is the total of all income sources for a 12-month timeframe.
-Income calculations must state the income source, the number of months receipt remaining for the ensuing 12-month timeframe, and the total amount to be received.
+Examples include, but are not limited to, pending retirement, resignation tendered, documented raise that will occur prior to loan closing, etc. - Income sources that will not be received for the entire ensuing 12 months must continue to be included in annual income unless excluded under 7 CFR 3555.152(b)(5).
+Examples include, but are not limited to, child support, alimony, maintenance, Social Security, etc. Annual income is the total of all income sources for a 12- month timeframe.
+Income calculations must state the income source, the number of months receipt remaining for the ensuing 12- month timeframe, and the total amount to be received.